-Dr John Bosco Lee graduated from the National University of Singapore (NUS) in 1994, he entered private practice as a psychiatrist in Singapore in 2014 after 20 years of serving in the civil service.
-He was head of psychiatric outpatient and inpatient service in a government agency for four years.
+Dr John Bosco Lee graduated from the National University of Singapore (NUS) in 1994, he entered private practice as a psychiatrist in Singapore in 2014 after about twenty years of civil service.
+He was previously head of psychiatric outpatient and inpatient service in a government agency for four years.

 He is a certified Diving Medical Officer from the Naval Undersea Medical Institute (99-10-DMO) of the United States Navy.
 The diver’s reflex of “stop, breathe and think” is a deeply ingrained DNA in him as he reassuringly helps patients navigate through the toughest challenges of psychotherapy and forensic psychiatry.